 f.
 Contain criteria for full credibility and partial credibility that have a sound statistical basis and be appropriately applied.

-Documentation of the credibility procedure used shall include a description of the procedure, the statistical basis for the specific elements of the credibility procedure and any material changes from prior credibility procedures.

 4. Further Adjustment of the Credibility-Adjusted Table for Mortality Improvement

-The credibility-adjusted table used for plus segments may be and the credibility adjusted date used for minus segments must be adjusted for applicable published industrywide experience from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.
+The credibility-adjusted table used for plus segments may be and the credibility adjusted table used for minus segments must be adjusted for mortality improvement using Projection scale G2 from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.

-Any adjustment for mortality improvement beyond the valuation date is discussed in Section 12.D.
+Any adjustment for mortality improvement beyond the valuation date is discussed in Section 11.D.